causalincentives/pycid/README.md

 ### Installation and setup

-Given that you have installed Python 3.7 or later, git, and jupyter, you can download and setup pycid via:
+Given that you have Python 3.7 or later, git, and jupyter, you can download and setup pycid via:

 ```shell